edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/extensions.md

 <div style="text-align:center">
 	<script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/techstart/vizor_lesson_placement_lone_close_tree" ></script>
-	<strong>The tree is close and therefore more important to the story your user will imagine than the rocks in the distance.</strong>
+	<strong>The tree is close and therefore your user will imagine it is more important to the story than the rocks in the distance.</strong>
 </div>

 <br>